Impulsivity: Substance abuse

 Impulsivity appears to be linked to all stages of substance abuse.

 The acquisition phase of substance abuse involves the escalation from single use to regular use.
 Impulsivity may be related to the acquisition of substance abuse because of the potential role that instant gratification provided by the substance may offset the larger future benefits of abstaining from the substance, and because people with impaired inhibitory control may not be able to overcome motivating environmental cues, such as peer pressure.
 "Similarly, individuals that discount the value of delayed reinforcers begin to abuse alcohol, marijuana, and cigarettes early in life, while also abusing a wider array of illicit drugs compared to those who discounted delayed reinforcers less."

 Escalation or dysregulation is the next and more severe phase of substance abuse.
 In this phase individuals "lose control" of their addiction with large levels of drug consumption and binge drug use.
 Animal studies suggest that individuals with higher levels of impulsivity may be more prone to the escalation stage of substance abuse.

 Impulsivity is also related to the abstinence, relapse, and treatment stages of substance abuse.
 People who scored high on the Barratt Impulsivity Scale (BIS) were more likely to stop treatment for cocaine abuse.
 Additionally, they adhered to treatment for a shorter duration than people that scored low on impulsivity.
 Also, impulsive people had greater cravings for drugs during withdrawal periods and were more likely to relapse.
 This effect was shown in a study where smokers that test high on the BIS had increased craving in response to smoking cues, and gave into the cravings more quickly than less impulsive smokers.
 Taken as a whole the current research suggests that impulsive individuals are less likely to abstain from drugs and more likely to relapse earlier than less impulsive individuals.

-While it is important to note the effect of impulsivity on substance abuse, the reciprocating effect whereby substance abuse can increase impulsivity has also been researched and documented.
+The reciprocating effect whereby substance abuse can increase impulsivity has also been researched and documented.
 The promoting effect of impulsivity on substance abuse and the effect of substance abuse on increased impulsivity creates a positive feedback loop that maintains substance seeking behaviors.
 It also makes conclusions about the direction of causality difficult.
 This phenomenon has been shown to be related to several substances, but not all.
 For example, alcohol has been shown to increase impulsivity while amphetamines have had mixed results.